 Upbit has grown exponentially in the last eighteen months.
 To put it in perspective, the exchange had a trading volume of only USD 190.5 million on 23 March 2020.

 If you are a resident or citizen of the US, you can’t trade here.
 The reason so many exchanges exclude US-investors are the strict legal rules relating to marketing investments from US-investors.
 When doing so, the company marketing such investments must comply with numerous American rules regarding registration of marketing materials, various SEC-filings etc. You shouldn’t be too sad if you’re a US-investor though, there are many other venues that offer the type of trading this exchange does.
 Use our Exchange Finder to find out which alternatives you have.

 Upbit Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Upbit:

 Upbit Trading fees

-0.15% is lower than the global industry average with respect to trading fees.
-The global industry average is somewhere in the area of 0.25%.
-When comparing with its South Korean counterparts however (Bithumb, Coinone, Korbit, Coinrail and Gopax), Upbit’s fees are quite average – even slightly towards the high end.
-The average taker fee among the above exchanges and this one is namely 0.139% and the average maker fee is namely 0.11%
+0.25% is in line with the historical industry averages with respect to trading fees.
+The global industry average has for a long time been somewhere in the area of 0.25%.
+When comparing with its South Korean counterparts however (Bithumb, Coinone, Korbit and Coinrail), Upbit’s fees are however on the high end.
+The average taker fee among these exchanges is 0.139% and the average maker fee is 0.11%.

 Upbit Withdrawal fees